KennaSecurity/All_Samples/postman/README.md

 1. Type in "X-Risk-Token" in the "Key" text box.
 1. Copy your API key in the "Value" text box.
 1. In the "Add to" puldown, select "Header".
 1. Click "Save".
-(Located between "Run" and "Share" to the right.)
+(Located between "Run" and ellipsis to the right.)

 ## Set Base URL